Understanding Bloating: How the GI Map Test Can Help

 Common signs include:

-bloating after most meals
+Bloating after most meals.

-feeling overly full quickly when eating
+Feeling overly full quickly when eating.

-gas and abdominal pressure
+Gas and abdominal pressure.

 When these symptoms persist, investigating gut health markers using the GI Map may provide important insights into what is happening inside the digestive system.